 Luckee seemed to know he had been rescued.
 And he was grateful.
 In order to give back and help others find a home, as many never do, he has dedicated his life to helping others find the happiness he now has.

 The Mission of SpokesDog is to promote dog issues and adoption through social media using an animated dog as an advocate.
 Our vision is to see a day when all dogs have a home.
 We believe the potential to do so exists.
 Millions know the addition of a dog(s) have enriched their lives.
 Dogs have proven to have an increasingly affect on the health of individuals.
 Many proven health benefits include helping to reduce blood pressure, relieve stress and even help with depression.

 How to Achieve Our Mission

 There are many organizations in agreement with our mission of increasing adoption and promoting positive dog issues.
 We, as a 501(c)3 nonprofit, support them and hope to join in the effort.
 We hope to spread our mission using our spokesdog, Luckee Straye, as our advocate.
 Luckee was created based on a real dog’s story from stray to transforming a family.
 (See his story on this page.)
-SpokesDog hopes through our “Luckee’s Friends” (See this section) program to spread our message throughout social media as an advocate for ways to enhance adoption and improvement in the lives of these companion animals.
+SpokesDog hopes through our “Luckee’s Friends” (See this section) program to spread our message throughout social media as an advocate for ways to enhance adoption and improvement in the lives of these incredible soulmates of mankind.

 Purpose of Website